-One might not see krill very often, but this tiny shrimp-like creature is actually found in all of the world's five oceans.
-This means that fish naturally feed on krill.
-Maybe this is why they love the taste so much?
-Although krill is present in all oceans, they only swim in big swarms around Antarctica.
+One might not see krill very often, but this tiny shrimp-like creature can be found in each of the world's five oceans, which means that fish around the world naturally feed on it.
+Perhaps this is the reason they love the taste so much?
+Although krill is present in all oceans, they only swim in large swarms around Antarctica in the Southern Ocean.

 Biomass is defined as the mass of living biological organisms in a given area.
 The total weight of the krill biomass is around 500 million metric tons, which is twice the size of the human biomass.
-Krill is therefore among the species with the largest biomass on earth, and krill swarms are even visible from space!
+That makes krill one of the largest biomasses on earth.
+Krill swarms are even visible from space!

 Read more on krill harvesting and sustainability here.

-With such a tremendous biomass, krill is a sought after meal for whales, penguins, birds and fish.
-It is therefore great that the female krill can lay up to 10 000 eggs at a time – sometimes several times a season.
+With such a tremendous biomass, krill is a much sought-after meal for whales, penguins, birds, and fish.
+To meet this demand, it’s fortunate that the female krill can lay up to 10,000 eggs at a time – sometimes even several times a season.

 Krill is defined as a zooplankton.
-They eat phytoplankton or algae during winter which is at the very bottom of the food chain.
-All other species in the oceans eat krill or species that feed on krill, meaning that krill is vital for life.
+They eat phytoplankton or algae during winter, both of which are at the very bottom of the food chain.
+All other species in the oceans eat krill or species that feed on krill, which makes krill vital for life.

-In the 1960's and up until 1990 the Soviet army was fed on krill.
-The Soviet Union had several boats in the Antarctic Ocean with a sole military purpose: to feed their army.
-The Soviets knew that krill has amazing nutritional qualities beneficial to the tough lives of the soldiers.
-The krill was, as sardines, canned in small metal boxes making them last for a longer time.
+In the 1960s and up until 1990, the Soviet Army was fed a diet of krill.
+The former Soviet Union had several boats in the Antarctic Ocean with a sole military purpose: to feed their army.
+The Soviets knew about the amazing nutritional qualities of krill and how it could meet the high nutritional demands for the soldiers.
+The krill was canned in small metal boxes, just like sardines, which made them last for a longer period.

 To learn more about krill, download our booklet below.